Who sets auto insurance rates in Newfoundland and Labrador?

 What kind of auto insurance system does Newfoundland and Labrador have?

-Newfoundland and Labrador operates under the tort system.
+When it comes to injuries, Newfoundland and Labrador operates under the tort system.
 This lets you sue an at-fault driver for your pain and suffering, wage losses, and other damages related to an accident.